How to Assign Content to Students

 Browse ClassHook’s extensive video collection for a clip to assign to your students.
 You can use the search feature or browse our Official Playlists on a variety of topic areas.

-After you’ve customized your video, click Assign to Students.
+After you’ve customized your video, click Assign above the video.

 Step 4: Fill in Assignment Details